jameslovallo/snappy/packages/tabs/README.md

 ## Why Make Another Tab/Accordion Element?

 The short answer: accessibility.
-This component uses only unmodified `<details>` and `<summary>` elements, which are fully semantic and accessible.
+This component creates tabs and accordions using fully-semantic `<details>` and `<summary>` elements, which are very accessible.
 It's also _tiny_.

 ## Features

 1. Tab and Accordion views using `type="tabs"` or `type="accordion"`.
 2. Breakpoint-based view switching using `breakpoint="768px"` (provide unit and value).
 3. Floating tab indicator.
-4. Directional tab animations.
+4. Directional tab animations, respecting `prefers-reduced-motion` media query.
 5. Part selectors for easy customization.

 ## Installation